-Rev. Dr. William J. Barber is the founder and president of Repairers of the Breach.
-Together with Jonathan Wilson-Hartgrove, he recently published The Third Reconstruction: Moral Mondays, Fusion Politics, and the Rise of a New Justice Movement.
+Rev. Dr. William J. Barber is the founder and president of Repairers of the Breach, architech of the Moral Mondays movement in North Carolina, and co-chair of the Poor People's Campaign.
+Together with Jonathan Wilson-Hartgrove, he published The Third Reconstruction: Moral Mondays, Fusion Politics, and the Rise of a New Justice Movement.

 Posts By This Author

 Why It's Possible to Reject the Klan and Still Support Racism

 If Donald Trump is telling the truth, he only recently learned that David Duke, former Grand Wizard of the Ku Klux Klan, is an avowed segregationist.
 Apparently, the KKK and its history have faded from many white Americans’ memory.
 Jeffrey Lord argued on national television this week that the Klan is an invention of “the left.”
 As native sons of the South, we could forgive these men their ignorance. (“Bless their hearts.
 They ain’t from around here,” is the polite way to say it.)
 But we can neither forgive nor ignore the way 400 years of white supremacy have been naively reduced to whether a candidate will disavow the support of a hate group leader.
 Racism lives on in policies that perpetuate racial disparities, with or without the KKK.